 Browne Trading Co. is Founded

 In 1991 Rod established Browne Trading Company with headquarters on the working waterfront in Portland, Maine.
-From here he was able to expand his sourcing to procure products from ports around the world.
+From here he was able to expand his sourcing from ports around the world.
 He also pioneered overnight shipping of the highest quality seafood to chefs and home gourmands around the United States.

 A Speaker and an Authority